 No equipment other than newly purchased may be used unless P.A.T. tested.
 Newly purchased equipment must be visually inspected before first use.
 This includes personal equipment brought into school by members of staff.
-All new equipment must be entered the register as soon as practicable and not left until required to be tested.

-The School Business Manager will be responsible for co-ordinating the registration, inspection and testing of equipment.
+The School Business Manager will be responsible for co-ordinating the inspection and testing of equipment.